PowerShellEmpire/PowerTools/README.md

     Invoke-NetviewThreaded          -   threaded version of Invoke-NetView
-    Invoke-UserView                 -   returns parsable session/loggedon user data for a given domain Invoke-UserHunter               -   finds machines on the local domain where specified users are logged into, and can optionsally check if the current user has local admin access to found machines
+    Invoke-UserView                 -   returns parsable session/loggedon user data for a given domain Invoke-UserHunter               -   finds machines on the local domain where specified users are logged into, and can optionally check if the current user has local admin access to found machines
     Invoke-UserHunterThreaded       -   threaded version of Invoke-UserHunter
     Invoke-StealthUserHunter        -   finds all file servers utilizes in user HomeDirectories, and checks